masonyoungblood/CattleBrandABM/README.md

-The map below shows an example of copying and distinctiveness radii (200 km and 100 km, respectively) around a target zip code, shown by the black triangle.
+The map below shows an example of copying and distinctiveness radii (200 km and 100 km, respectively) around a target zip code, shown by the green triangle.
 In this example, components and angles within the larger copying radius (blue) would be more likely to be appear in the target zip code, whereas brands within the smaller distinctiveness radius (red) would be less likely to be appear.
 Here we plot the geographic centroids